 2. Self-scheduling tools that eliminate nurse scheduling gaps fast

 Anyone working in long-term care knows filling open shifts is a constant struggle.
-You can schedule perfectly but when employees call out or resident needs change, you must move quickly to adjust nurse schedules.
+You can schedule perfectly but when employees call out or the residents needs change, you must quickly adjust nurse schedules.

-Wouldn’t you rather your nurse scheduling system automatically identify scheduling gaps in real-time, recommend qualified employees able to fill in contact them for you?
+Wouldn’t you rather your nurse scheduling system automatically identify scheduling gaps in real-time, recommend qualified employees able to fill them and offer them the shifts for you?